RMS Cedric: Post-war career

 Cedric was returned to her owner in September 1919 and refitted by Harland & Wolff.
 She was refitted to accommodate 347 first-, 250 second- and 1000 third-class passengers.
-In fact, immigration laws in the United States no longer allowed as many third-class passengers to be carried as they did at the turn of the century in a cost-effective manner.
+Immigration laws in the United States no longer allowed as many third-class passengers to be carried as they did at the turn of the century in a cost-effective manner.
 From 1919 to 1922, Cedric served from Southampton, pending the arrival of the new main ships of the fleet, Homeric and Majestic.
 She then resumed her service from Liverpool.

-On 30 September 1923, Cedric collided with Cunard Line's RMS Scythia in Queenstown harbour during dense fog.
+On 30 September 1923, Cedric collided with Cunard Line's RMS Scythia in Queenstown harbour in dense fog.
 Neither vessel was seriously damaged, but Scythia needed to return to Liverpool to be repaired.
-On 26 December 1924, she was again the victim of a fire affecting a large shipment of Peruvian cotton on board; the ship was not damaged, but the cargo was lost.
-Finally, while she was in Boston harbor on 12 September 1926, she struck the river vessel Van, severely damaging it.
+On 26 December 1924, she was again the victim of a fire affecting a large shipment of Peruvian cotton aboard; the ship was not damaged, but the cargo was lost.
+Finally, while she was in Boston harbor on 12 September 1926, she struck and severely damaged the river vessel Van.

-She continued her regular service between Liverpool and New York during the 1920s.
+She continued her regular service between Liverpool and New York in the 1920s.
 In 1928, with new ships entering service, her age began to show and her first class became a "cabin class".
 Finally, the arrival in 1930 of MV Britannic and that of MV Georgic, scheduled for 1932, sealed her fate.
-Her last Liverpool–New York sailing commenced on 5 September 1931 and she was sold later the same year, for £22,150 to Thos.
+Her last Liverpool–New York voyage commenced on 5 September 1931 and she was sold later the same year, for £22,150 to Thos.
 W. Ward and scrapped at Inverkeithing in 1932.